liu-qilong/mesh4d/README.md

 - Vicon motion capture system can provided robust & accurate key points tracking based on physical marker points attached to human body.
 But it suffer from the lack of continuous surface deformation information.

 - 3dMD 4D scanning system can record continuous surface deformation information.
-But it doesn't provide key point tracking feature and it's challenging to track the key points via Computer Vision approach, even with the state of the art methods in academia^[Min, Z., Liu, J., Liu, L., & Meng, M. Q.-H. (2021).
+But it doesn't provide key point tracking feature and it's challenging to track the key points via Computer Vision approach, even with the state of the art methods in academia [^Min_Z_2021].

+[^Min_Z_2021]: Min, Z., Liu, J., Liu, L., & Meng, M. Q.-H. (2021).
 Generalized coherent point drift with multi-variate gaussian distribution and watson distribution.
-IEEE Robotics and Automation Letters, 6(4), 6749–6756. https://doi.org/10.1109/lra.2021.3093011].
+IEEE Robotics and Automation Letters, 6(4), 6749–6756. https://doi.org/10.1109/lra.2021.3093011

 To facilitate human factor research, we deem it an important task to construct a hybrid system that can integrate the advantages and potentials of both systems.
 The motivation and the core value of this project can be described as: *adding continuous spatial dynamic information to Vicon* or *adding discrete key points information to 3dMD*, leading to advancing platform for human factor research in the domain of dynamic human activity.